mtfrigo/IoT-Toolbox-Backend/README.md

 Run the seeds: `npx sequelize db:seed:all`

 Go to the root folder after cloning this repository and use the command: `npm install`.

-After all libraries been installed you can start the node server by using the command: `npm start`.
+* Running the application:

+After all libraries been installed and the docker container created you can start the node server by using the command: `npm start`.
 The default server port is 3032.

 To setup the front-end go to installion section on the [IoT Toolbox Frontend](https://github.com/mtfrigo/IoT-Toolbox-Frontend) project.